Exploration on autopilot

 I, spacecraft

-Put all this together, and AI becomes perfect for self-reliant missions to unexplored worlds.
+Put this all together, and AI becomes perfect for self-reliant missions to unexplored worlds.

 The next generation of robotic Moon rover, ENDURANCE-R, is a prime example.
 By relying on onboard intelligence, ENDURANCE-R would drive up to 2,000 kilometers (1,200 miles) in just three years, covering ground at over 50 times the rate of NASA’s latest Mars rover.
 Though the mission has yet to be confirmed, the National Academy of Sciences has recommended ENDURANCE-R to become the agency’s top priority within one of its lunar science programs.

-Getting instructions to a distant lander is only half the problem, though; the other half is getting data back.
-Downlink speeds from faraway missions are slow, often slower than dial-up internet.
+Getting instructions to a distant lander is only half the problem, though.
+The other half is getting data back.
+Downlink speeds from faraway missions are often slower than dial-up internet.
 In a single minute, with just one instrument, a Europa lander mission might collect 40 times more data than it could send back to Earth over its entire lifetime.
-Neither data compression nor transmission improvements are expected to solve this problem anytime soon.
+Improvements to data compression and transmission aren't expected to solve this problem anytime soon, either.

 Don't say HAL